libero/continuum-adaptor/README.md

 ## Setup

-Create a database called 'continuum-auth', then run the migrations:
+Create a database called 'continuum-adaptor', then run the migrations:

 ```sh
 yarn migrate run